beareme/keras_semantic_segmentation/README.md

  - Insert the data paths in config.py and modify any parameter as desired.
  - Run ./train.sh to train a model.

+Note that the code has been tested using Theano as backend.

 ## Dependencies

 The following dependencies are required for using this library: